yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 To view a provider, select it in the list of AWS Configs to display the **Overview**.

 To edit the provider, select **Config Details**, make changes, and click **Apply Changes**.
 For more information, refer to [Provider settings](#provider-settings).
-Note that, depending on whether the provider has been used to create a universe, you can only edit a subset of fields such as the following:
+Note that, depending on whether the provider has been used to create a universe, you can only edit a subset of options.

-- Provider Name
-- Access Key ID
-- Secret Access Key

 To view the universes created using the provider, select **Universes**.